Unlock the Potential of Large Language Models for Predictive Tabular Tasks in Data Science with Table-Specific Pretraining: Methodology

 \textbf{Finetuning for Classification.} Similar to traditional finetuing LLM for classification tasks, an additional classification head is integrated into our trained model.
 The model is optimized to minimize the cross-entropy loss, ensuring a more accurate alignment with the ground truth data.
 For the few-shot prediction, our trained model is finetuned with limited training examples or data points.

 \textbf{Finetuning for Regression.} In a manner akin to classification, the model is augmented with an additional regression head for this task.
 The focus of optimization shifts to reducing the mean squared error (MSE) between the model's predictions and the actual values.
+Apart from adding a head layer, the model can be finetuned for classification or regression by predicting target values through text generation.

-\textbf{Finetuning for Missing Values Prediction.} Addressing missing values within datasets is a common yet critical challenge in real-world applications.
-By employing the same methodology as in our mask-then-predict training, the model is adept at predicting missing values for every designated sentinel position.
+\textbf{Finetuning for Missing Values Prediction.} Handling missing values is a common yet critical challenge in real-world tabular applications.
+By applying the same methodology used in our mask-then-predict pretraining, the model is capable of predicting missing values at each designated sentinel position.
+This approach leverages the model’s learned representations from large-scale table pretraining to infer and generate contextually appropriate content, thereby improving the integrity and completeness of the imputed tables.

-\textbf{In Context Learning} Prior to making predictions on a target example, the model is presented with several contextual examples as depicted in Figure~\ref{fig/in_context_learn_demo}.
-These examples are structured using the unified prompt template, ensuring consistency in the model's input.
-The assembled texts from both context and target examples are concatenated into a singular input sequence, guiding the model to derive the target prediction from the provided context.
+\textbf{In Context Learning} Before predicting a target example, the model is provided with several contextual examples.
+These examples are formatted using the unified prompt template, ensuring consistency in the input structure.
+The texts from both the contextual examples and the target example are then concatenated into a single input sequence, enabling the model to infer the target prediction based on the given context.

-\textbf{Zero-shot Prediction} From a general perspective, the zero-shot prediction can be regarded as a special case of in-context learning that contains zero demonstration examples, where the example to be predicted is serialized and fed into the model without finetuning.
-For classification tasks, the model can also perform constrained decoding on specified tokens of options, enabling it to predict a class without prior explicit training on those categories.
+\textbf{Zero-shot Prediction} The model can perform predictions on new examples without any finetuning.
+For classification, constrained decoding can be applied to select outputs from predefined token options.